 Hotel del Salto, Colombia

-At Tequendama Falls, the Bogotá River is a popular tourist attraction, located in a forest not far from Bogotá and once drawing guests who loved staying at the fabulous Hotel del Salto.
+At Tequendama Falls, the Bogotá River is a popular tourist attraction, located in a forest not far from Bogotá and once attracted guests who loved staying at the fabulous Hotel del Salto.
 However, due to environmental pollution, it became the “ world’s largest sewage waterfall” and quickly drove most visitors away.
 Upstream, Bogotá’s untreated liquid waste was dumped into the river, causing the surrounding areas to smell heavily.
 The hotel closed in the 1990s and has been slowly overtaken by vegetation ever since.

 Kolmanskop, Namibia

 In the abandoned mining town of Kolmanskop in Namibia, tons of sand have been blown into old houses by the wind.
-The dunes have invaded houses, broken doors, filled old bathtubs and left the once-prosperous town with a haunting, desolate beauty.
+The dunes have invaded houses, broken down doors, filled old bathtubs and left the once-prosperous town with a haunting, desolate beauty.

 Holland Island

 Settled by early colonists in the 1600s, Holland Island in the Chesapeake Bay was home to about 360 residents in 1910.
 This fishing and farming oasis was once one of the largest inhabited islands in the Chesapeake Bay, with 70 homes, stores, a post office , a school, a church, and more.
 Sadly, erosion on the island’s western shore has been widespread.
-Despite efforts to build stone walls to protect it from the encroaching tides, the village’s last family was forced to leave in 1918.
-Today, parts of the island sink during high tides, flooding homes and causing seabirds to flock to their rooftops.
+Despite attempts to build stone walls to protect it from the encroaching tides, the village’s last family was forced to leave in 1918.
+Today, parts of the island sink during high tides, flooding homes and causing seabirds to flock to rooftops.

 Initiation Well at Quinta da Regaleira, Portugal